African-American organized crime: Origin and the role of segregation

-Jean Baptiste Point du Sable was a pioneering figure credited as the founder of Chicago.
-Born around 1745 in Saint-Domingue (now Haiti), DuSable was of African and French descent.
-In the late 1770s, DuSable established a successful trading post near the mouth of the Chicago River, on what is now the site of downtown Chicago.
-His homestead became a key hub for trade between Native American tribes, French traders, and British and American settlers.

 Freedman alongside fugitive slaves formed the first African-American community in Chicago in the 1840s.
 With the start of World War I, larger numbers of African Americans moved into Chicago.
 The war opened up numerous jobs, causing 50,000 African Americans to move into Chicago from 1916 to 1920, with 90% of the population being on Chicago's South Side.
 The South Side of Chicago grew to house a population of around 300,000 African Americans.
 Between 1919-1922, known as Red Summer, there was a large swell of migration north to escape Klan violence in the south It was very easy for Blacks to move into Chicago's South Side, but discrimination and segregation made it difficult for them to move to other parts of the city.

 There is not much published information on Black American organized crime groups, especially between the years of 1890 and 1960.
 Analysis of Blacks in Chicago support evidence that the lack of information is connected to the segregation of the time.
 Chicago's South Side had its own way of life completely separate to that of "white" Chicago, therefore organized crime happening on the South Side was most likely not heavily reported on.

 Early Black American crime had a major focus on gambling in saloons and then jazz clubs and speakeasies.
 Policy gambling, similar to Numbers Game, became increasingly popular in Chicago's South Side.